Skip to main content

 }

 3. Add the following method on Prescription List button click event inside the partial class PrescriptionDispenseListPage.xaml.cs.
-You will note we have used hard-coded date values for this example.
+Hard-coded date values have been used for this example.

 private async void prescriptionList_Clicked(object sender, EventArgs e)